Wisłok Wielki: History

-Wisłok Wielki (Vyslik Velykyi: Ukr.) was first mentioned, according to historical accounts, in 1361.
+Wisłok Wielki (Lemko: Vyslik Velykyi) was first mentioned, according to historical accounts, in 1361.
 In 1785 the village lands comprised 6.14 km2.
 Reportedly at the time, there were 711 Eastern-rite Catholics.
 The historical record relates that in 1361 the brothers Peter and Paul, "from Hungary," as feudal landholders, "owned" Wisłok Wielki, along with Bukowsko and several other area villages (see Nowotaniec, Zboiska, Humniska etc.).
 Located in the Ruthenian voivodeship of the Polish-Lithuanian Commonwealth, Polish Kingdom and later Austria-Hungary Empire, the village, isolated and remote, remained largely impervious to change.

 During World War I, the region would be at the epicentre of the conflict between the Austro-Hungarian and the Russian empires, with several small battles conducted in the vicinity of the Wisłok Wielki.
-At the conclusion of the global conflict and with the collapse of Austria-Hungary, Lemkos founded two short-lived republics, the Lemko-Rusyn Republic in the west of Galicia, which had a Russophile orientation, and the Komancza Republic, with a Ukrainophilic orientation, briefly lasting from 2 November 1918 to 23 January 1919.
+At the conclusion of the global conflict and with the collapse of Austria-Hungary, founded a short-lived republic, the Wyslok Republic, with a Ukrainian orientation, briefly lasting from 2 November 1918 to 23 January 1919.

 Wisłok Wielki remained an isolated village, bounded on all sides by smaller, equally homogeneous, RUS villages; .Poles were outnumbered only by Jews at the market centre of Bukowsko).
 The convention followed was historically the same - both partners adhered to the language and religion of the community in which they resided, and their children were raised accordingly.
 During the 1930s, although there were tensions over issues of language, education and official assimilation, communal relations at the local level between Lemkos and Poles in the Sanok County were favorable.